1to5pc/webuu/README.md

 # Flask Firebase Application

-This is a Flask application that requires Firebase integration.
+This is a Flask application that requires Firebase integration (for additional functionality).

 ## Prerequisites